Ex-intel chief in South Korea found dead in possible suicide

 - 'We are in deep trouble': Despite global-warming worries, world carbon emissions hit a record high

-Yonhap news agency says Lee appeared to have jumped to his death and that a suicide note was found.
+Yonhap news agency said Lee appeared to have jumped to his death and that a suicide note was found.

 The Defense Ministry had no immediate comment.

 South Korea has one of the highest suicide rates among developed countries.
 A string of business executives, K-pop stars and other celebrities have killed themselves in recent years.
+In July, an opposition lawmaker embroiled in a corruption case, Roh Hoe-chan, leapt to his death.